-Liquidity risk
+Liquidity Risk

-Liquidity risk is the risk that a firm, although solvent, either does not have available sufficient financial resources to enable it to meet its obligations as they fall due or can only secure such resources at excessive cost.
-The Company is profitable, has a healthy cash surplus and positive net current assets.
-As such, the directors consider the Company to have minimal exposure to liquidity risk.
+Liquidity risk is the risk that the Company does not have sufficient available financial resources to enable it to meet its obligations as they fall due or can only secure such resources at excessive cost.
+The Company has a minimal exposure to liquidity risk due to the controls put in place by the directors as well as the support provided by the parent company, SBGL.
+See Going Concern disclosure for further information.